gilgongo/xmas/README.md

-# For testing Xmas emails
+# For testing and sending Xmas emails